campa-consortium/lattice-standard/source/introduction.md

   - key2: value2
   - key3: value3
 ```
-The first represents an unordered dictionary of key, value pairs and the second represents an ordered
+The first represents an unordered dictionary of key-value pairs and the second represents an ordered
-dictionary of key value pairs.
+dictionary of key-value pairs.

 %---------------------------------------------------------------------------------------------------
 (s:names)=
 ## Names

-Many constructs in the standard like lattice elements, branches, parameter groups, etc may have
+Many constructs in the standard like lattice elements, branches, parameter groups, etc., may have
 an associated name.
 To ensure seamless translation to particular languages, all names must conform
 to the following:
 - A name must start with a letter or the underscore character